Financial Aid

 Financial Aid Satisfactory Academic Progress

 Satisfactory Academic Progress will be measured at the end of each semester at GSCC.
 Students are required under federal regulations to maintain certain standards of progress based on the number of hours attempted in college.
 It is the student’s responsibility to read and understand all policies associated with financial aid funding.
+Satisfactory Academic Progress includes qualitative, quantitative, and rate of progression criteria.

 Treatment of Financial Aid for Complete Withdrawal